The 10 Most Popular Camino de Santiago Starting Points (2026)

 Overview of the Camino de Santiago Pilgrimage Route

 Most people think of the routes through Spain and Portugal when planning to walk the Camino de Santiago.
-These pathways have been carrying pilgrims to Santiago de Compostela since the Middle Ages.
+These pathways have been leading pilgrims to Santiago de Compostela since the Middle Ages.
 Some believe these pathways predate the church and were used by Celtic tribes as sacred fertility paths.

 Today, pilgrims follow the yellow shells and arrows for various reasons including religious, spiritual, or to enjoy a long walk with purpose.

-The Camino de Santiago has multiple paths and ways to reach Santiago de Compostela.
+The Camino de Santiago has multiple paths, routes, and ways to reach Santiago de Compostela.
 There are 281 officially listed Camino de Santiago routes that span across 29 countries.
 Technically, these routes consist of nearly 51, 500 miles of networked trails.
-I’ve been fortunate to walk numerous Camino de Santiago routes in Europe and one in the United States (the Wisconsin Way).

 Camino de Santiago Guides & Tips